kylejohnson/linux-sysadmin-interview-questions/test.md

 28. What command will show the available disk space on the Unix/Linux system?

-29. "How do you determine the IP address of a Unix/Linux system from the command line?
+29. How do you determine the public and prive IP addresses, if applicable, of a Unix/Linux system from the command line?

 30. What Unix/Linux command will alter a file's ownership?